ahmedmohmd/DSA/src/data-structres/linked-list/readme.md

 There are several types of linked lists, including:

-- Singly Linked List: A singly linked list is a linked list in which each node contains a data element and a reference to the next node in the sequence.
+- **Singly Linked List**: A singly linked list is a linked list in which each node contains a data element and a reference to the next node in the sequence.

-- Doubly Linked List: A doubly linked list is a linked list in which each node contains a data element and references to the next and previous nodes in the sequence.
+- **Doubly Linked List**: A doubly linked list is a linked list in which each node contains a data element and references to the next and previous nodes in the sequence.

-- Circular Linked List: A circular linked list is a linked list in which the tail node points back to the head node, forming a loop.
+- **Circular Linked List**: A circular linked list is a linked list in which the tail node points back to the head node, forming a loop.

 ## Complexity Analysis